Feature Articles Examples and Samples For Students PDF

 Head inland to the awe-inspiring landscapes of the Rocky Mountains, where you can embark on outdoor adventures year-round.
 In Colorado, ski the slopes of Aspen or hike the trails of Rocky Mountain National Park, while in Utah, marvel at the otherworldly rock formations of Arches and Zion National Parks.

 For a taste of American history and culture, journey to the East Coast and immerse yourself in the vibrant cities that define the region.
 Explore the historic streets of Boston, where the Freedom Trail leads you past revolutionary landmarks such as the Paul Revere House and Faneuil Hall.
-In Washington, D.C., stroll along the National Mall and marvel at the iconic monuments and memorials that pay tribute to the nation’s past.
+In Washington, D.C., stroll along the National Mall and marvel at the iconic monuments and memorials that honor the nation’s past.

 No visit to the USA would be complete without experiencing the excitement of New York City.
 From Times Square and Central Park to the Statue of Liberty and Broadway, the Big Apple offers endless opportunities for exploration and discovery.